harper-rhett/harp-engine/docs/engine/entity.md

 }
 ```

-If your entity is host to a custom scene with useful methods, it might be a good idea to save that reference:
+If your entity belongs to a custom scene with useful methods, it might be a good idea to save the scene's reference for later:

 ```csharp
 private GameScene gameScene;